Telling the whole story

 I remember, with great excitement, going to see each of the Harry Potter films as they were released.
 Years later, I can’t remember much about them at all, but I do remember one thing from the film of Harry Potter and the Chamber of Secrets.
 They didn’t include the scene where Harry de-gnomes the garden.
 And I was cross: it was my favourite bit!
 And as the subsequent films came out, I realised that the screenwriters were having to pare the story to the bone, tasked with squashing bigger and bigger books into just two hours of screen time.
 But even though lots of the details were missing, they were still telling the whole story because they made sure they left in the key characters and the big plot lines.
 And the screenwriters’ skill is one that we need as Bible teachers.
-As Rachel Turner says:
+Rachel Turner once wrote:

 ‘There is a difference between telling the whole story and every detail of it, and we need to be very careful that we remember this when we are teaching children and young people the truth of the gospel.
 We can’t expect to cover every intricate nuance of Jesus’ imagery in the parables, or to present the full implication of Paul’s theology and how it relates to the Jewish foundations of Christianity.
 But children of every age need to be taught the whole truth – the key elements which make it the same story that they will hear again and again as they grow older, and journey deeper into as they mature in their faith.’ (originally featured on the Sanctuary Centre website, which has now been discontinued)

 When people don’t know ‘the whole truth’ – the key elements that make up the gospel – there is a danger that they end up with lopsided or even incorrect ideas.
 They might home in on those stories and teachings that make sense to them such as ones that emphasise God’s love, while ignoring (or being ignorant of) stories that talk about his wrath and judgement.
 Or they might prefer the New Testament and rarely explore the Old.
 By making sure we teach the key elements, the whole truth, we can help people see the Bible as one big story that makes sense both of history and of what they are experiencing today.